100+ Top Amish Last Names Or Surnames, With Meanings

 2. What are some common Swiss Amish last names?

 The Swiss Amish are a subgroup of the Amish who migrated to the United States primarily in the mid-19th century from Switzerland and Alsace.
 Some surnames are particularly prevalent among the Swiss Amish and are rarely seen outside this community.
-These common surnames include Schwartz, Hilty, Lengacher, Graber, Wittmer, Shetler, Christner, Eicher, Girod, Wengerd, and Wickey.
+These popular Swiss surnames include Schwartz, Hilty, Lengacher, Graber, Wittmer, Shetler, Christner, Eicher, Girod, Wengerd, and Wickey.

 Key Pointers